Caraplana1/Titanic-Machine-Learning-from-Disaster/README.md

-# House-Pricing
+# Titanic-Machine-Learning-from-Disaster
-Machine learning algorithm to predict the prices of houses
+Machine learning algorithm to predict if you survived the titanic disaster.